homearanya/active-escapes/src/pages/tours/clarens-san-traverse.md

 price:
   heading: At a Glance
   overview:
-    - Price varies based on group size, but indicative price indicative price on a full group (8-12 persons) - <strong>R5000/pp</strong>
+    - Price varies based on group size, but indicative price based on a full group size (8-12 persons) - <strong>R5000/pp</strong>
   table: null
   heading2: null
   overview2: null
   table2: null
   includes:
-    - '3 Nights Accommodation (per person sharing basis)'
+    - '<strong>3 Nights Accommodation </strong> - based on a double or twin sharing basis'
-    - 'All Meals: 3 packed/picnic/restaurant lunches for the hike days and 3 dinners and breakfasts at the accommodation'
+    - '<strong>All Meals:</strong> 3 packed/picnic/restaurant lunches for the hike days and 3 dinners and breakfasts at your accommodation'
-    - 'Hiking Guide -a qualified nature guide to explore the fauna and fauna with you on the trail'
+    - '<strong>Professional Hiking Guide</strong> for all days '
-    - 'Trail & Reserve permits'
+    - 'Trail & Reserve Permits'
-    - 'Hiking Permits and land permissions for the 3 hike day'
+    - 'Land Permissions'
   notIncludes: null

 popularTour:
   featured: 0
   image: ../../img/listing/img-04-clarens.jpg